inno-devops-labs/F23-core-course-labs/terraform/TF.md

 * Use `terraform validate` to validate current configurations
 * Use `terraform plan` before each apply
 * Use terraform variables
+* Do not put sensitive data into configuration

 # Docker
 ## Command outputs